nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 # Hardware Architecture

 ## Brief Description
-The final user can visualize information about the safety level of the road-square, through a webapp.
-Essentialy each station got sensore like : `photoresistor`, `sound sensors` and `infrared` .
-The board send data to the Gateway and then it send to the cloud
+The final user can visualize information about safety level of the roads,squares and Urban Areas, through a web-app.
+Essentially each station got sensors like : `photoresistor`, `sound sensors` and `infrared` .
+The board through Network module will send data to the Gateway and then to the cloud.

-Obviously when the system will be installed it needs a configuration setup that pick up all the data and processing it to ensure a bettere rappresentation of the data
+Obviously when the system will be installed it will needs a configuration setup that pick up all the data and processing it to ensure a better rappresentation of the data

 ## Components